 The leaves of these rubber trees are typically cream to yellow in colour and contain a pungent smell.
 The male and female flowers are located in the same tree.

 The fruit of the tubber tree explodes which releases and spreads the seeds as far as 30 meters away.

-Do you have any interesting or fun facts about the rubber tree that we’ve not mentioned?
-Share them with us in the comments section below!
+Do you know any interesting or fun facts about rubber trees?
+Share them in the comments below!